QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 ## Creating some types

-An DNA sequence, called "brin" here in French, is a sequence of nucleotides A, C, G and T.
+A DNA sequence, called "brin" here in French, is a sequence of nucleotides A, C, G, and T.

 Create a type for a ``brin`` and a type for `nucleotide`.
-Here in a example of what we would want to do
+Here is an example of what we would want to do

 ```ocaml
 let my_brin : brin = [A;C;G;T];;